 The E11 weighs a little more than the E12 France, but it’s still one of the lightest on the list.
 Some players may see the E11 as a step down from the E12, and it may be.
 However, the E11 is a little more affordable than the E12 without compromising on sound.
 The tone is excellent with professional-level responsiveness.

 Some people noticed issues with pitch, but it doesn’t seem to be a pervasive problem and may simply indicate a learning curve with the intermediate instrument.
-Others note that screws may need tightening more often than other brands, but that’s a relatively minor complaint.
+Others note that screws may need tightening more often than other brands of clarinet, but that’s a relatively minor complaint.

 6. Jean Paul USA CL-400 Intermediate Clarinet